khmarbaise/multienv-maven-plugin/README.md

  * Produce an artifact only for a single environment?
    `mvn -Dmultienv.environment=test-01 clean package` Is this a good idea?
- * Create only separate environment package for each environment. instead of merging it with the current package.
  * Do filtering for each environment separately.
 So we could inject the name of the environment.
 This can be used put the name of the environment into the resulting files via filtering.